Home

 Protection and Care: Society must ensure that all children, including orphans, homeless children, and victims of war, have their basic needs met.
 This responsibility extends to providing shelter, food, healthcare, and education, ensuring no child is left without the essentials of life.
 Islamic teachings stress the importance of community involvement in providing these rights, particularly for vulnerable children.

-Right to life and dignity: Islam holds the sanctity of life in high regard, and harmful practices such as infanticide are strictly prohibited.
+Right to life and dignity: Islam holds the sanctity of life in high regard and harmful practices such as infanticide are strictly prohibited.
 Every child, regardless of gender, race, or disability, has the right to be treated with dignity and respect.
-The Prophet Muhammad condemned mistreatment and neglect of children, reinforcing the notion that they should be valued and protected within society.
+The Prophet Muhammad condemned the mistreatment and neglect of children, reinforcing the notion that they should be valued and protected within society.

 Moral development: In addition to formal education, children must be raised with strong moral values.
 This societal duty includes instilling virtues such as honesty, compassion, respect, and kindness.
 Islamic teachings emphasize the importance of nurturing a child's character through moral guidance, helping them grow into responsible and upright adults.